irosyadi/gitbook/howto/windows10-howto.md

 ---
-layout: default
-author: irosyadi
+aliases: [Windows 10 How To]
 title: Windows 10 How To
+tags: ["windows"]
 date: 2020-12-20 21:26:54
 category: howto
-tags: ["windows"]
 draft: false
 ---

 # Windows 10 How To

-### Nuget (.Net Package Manager)
+## Nuget (.Net Package Manager)

 - Clearing Nuget (.Net Package Manager) local cache
 - Install nuget command line `choco install nuget.commandline`
 - Delete nuget local cache `nuget locals all -clear`
 - But Chocolatey use the cache

-### Squirrel Temporary in Windows 10
+## Squirrel Temporary in Windows 10

 - [Squirrel](https://github.com/Squirrel/Squirrel.Windows) is a framework used for installing/updating Windows apps.
 So, probably some of the apps, installed on your PC are using it, no need to worry.

-#### Access Point Change
+### Access Point Change

 - [How to change WiFi Roaming Aggressiveness or Sensitivity in Windows 10](https://www.thewindowsclub.com/wifi-roaming-sensitivity-aggressiveness)